-The more padding a bag has, the more protection it offers, but the heavier and more rigid it becomes.
-Brands such as Manfrotto are at the forefront of developing innovative workarounds such as aluminium ‘spines’.
+There has been a lot of development in the protection 'foam' in camera bags, especially in high end ones.
+This allows for a fairly thin foam to offer a high level of protection without taking up too much space.
 A bag’s water-resistance is very important.
 Look out for exposed zips that can let in water, or flaps that don’t offer a good seal.
 Some bags come with a waterproof cover, like a big shower cap, which you can pull over the bag if it rains.

 An uncomfortable bag will kill your desire to go out and take pictures.
 A bag that sits too low, a strap that digs into you, a harness that cuts into your back – in some cases this is due to bad design, but it’s also because we’re all different shapes.
 Try your bag out before buying – ideally with weight in it.

 If you have a bridge camera or DSLR with a single lens, then the snout-shaped zoomster may be for you.
 They come in various sizes and all feature a main tapered cavity which holds your camera.
 Most feature a couple of accessory pockets.

 For small cameras.
 Most can fit on a trouser belt and many will have an additional pocket for media cards, batteries and maybe a few other bits.

 Some large cases come with built-in wheels and a handle, like airport luggage, for ease of transportation.
 These are aimed more at getting your gear from A-B than using on a shoot.